Der-Kai-T/edp4_receive_mail/README.md

 ```

 Now you can run the script with ``node mail-listener.js``.
 It will automatically download all mails currently in the mailbox and prepare them for EDP4.

+## Known Bugs and Improvements to be made
+Currently the emails aren't remove so if you restart your script all mails will be downloaded again.
+On the Mail-Server I'm using the Trash is a subfolder to the inbox (don't know if this is the default), so just deleting them within an email-client doesn't help.
+EDP4 checks the transmitted "einsatznummer" so it will not create a new one but update the old one instead.
+Which means if you have  updated the adress for example, this change would be reversed.